IBM/aspera-cli/README.md

 #### Shared folders

 Shared folder created by users are managed through **permissions**.

-For creation, parameters are the same as for node api [permissions](https://developer.ibm.com/apis/catalog/aspera--aspera-node-api/api/API--aspera--node-api#post960739960).
+For creation, parameters are the same as for node API [permissions](https://developer.ibm.com/apis/catalog/aspera--aspera-node-api/api/API--aspera--node-api#post960739960).
 `ascli` expects the same payload for creation, but it will automatically populate required tags if needed.

 Also, the pseudo key `with` is available: it will lookup the name in the contacts and fill the proper type and id.
 The pseudo parameter `link_name` allows changing default "shared as" name.